 Should you get a bad credit home loan or wait?

 It pays to wait a few months and improve your credit score before committing to a bad credit mortgage loan.
 The main reason: You’ll usually snag a lower interest rate with higher credit scores.

-According to MyFICO, the national average mortgage rate for credit scores between 620 and 639 was more than 160 basis points higher than mortgage rates for comparable home loans with credit scores in the 760 to 820 range.
+According to MyFICO.com, the national average mortgage rate for credit scores between 620 and 639 was more than 160 basis points higher than mortgage rates for comparable home loans with credit scores in the 760 to 820 range.
 On a $200,000 home loan with a 20% down payment, that adds up to more than $50,000 in extra interest costs over the life of a typical 30-year mortgage.

 Avoid applying for a mortgage with bad credit if you can wait.
-Having a long and responsible history of on-time account payments is the biggest factor in improving your chances of getting a mortgage On-time payments make up about one-third of your FICO score calculation.
+Having a long and responsible history of on-time account payments is the biggest factor in improving your chances of getting a mortgage.
+On-time payments make up about one-third of your FICO score calculation.

 The difference of an extra few months or even years to get your financial house in order isn’t going to make or break your plans.
-Consider responsibly paying off your debts and building up your savings so that you can qualify for a much more competitive mortgage rate in the future.
+Consider paying off your debts and building up your savings so you can qualify for a much more competitive mortgage rate in the future.

 FAQs for financing a home with bad credit

 How do I find the right mortgage lender for bad credit?

 The market for mortgage lenders runs the gamut from banks to credit unions to online lenders.
 Each mortgage lender has its own tolerance for bad credit.
 For example, national banks sometimes have restrictions preventing them from taking on bad credit home loans for regulatory reasons.